 eth0, the packet is filtered

-utility to remember the Pod choice that was made so future traffic is
+by iptables ty to remember the Pod choice that was made so future traffic

-routed to the same Pod (barring any scaling events).
-In essence, iptables
+is routed to the same Pod (barring any scaling events).
+In essence,

-has done in cluster load balancing directly on the Node.
-Traffic then
+iptables has done in-cluster load balancing directly on the Node.
+Traffic

-flows to the Pod using the Pod-to-Pod routing we’ve already examined (5).
+then flows to the Pod using the Pod-to-Pod routing we’ve already examined

 5.4 Life of a packet: Service to Pod

-The Pod that receives this packet will respond to it with the source IP as
+The Pod that receives this packet will respond, identifying the source IP

-the Pod that is responding and destination IP as the Pod that originally
+as its own and the destination IP as the Pod that originally sent the

-sent the packet (1).
-Upon entry into the Node, the packet flows through
+packet (1).
+Upon entry into the Node, the packet flows through iptables,

 Pod’s IP (2).
 From here, the packet flows through the bridge to the